122) INCEPTION

 (2008 dir.
 Mike Leigh) 3rd Viewing: July 16 2010

 Sally Hawkins was by far the best lead performance of 2008.
-Her character Poppy makes me positive about life when I watch this.
-Such a warm and hilarious human being & never a caricature.
-Never a manic pixie b.s. archetype.
-Mike Leigh still has a knack for writing female characters that feel human.
-The AMPAS must be sexist against women doing comedy or something.
-Sally wasn't even nominated.
+Her character "Poppy" in this genuinely makes me feel positive about life when I watch.
+Such a warm and hilarious human being while mercifully never becoming a caricature.
+In a lesser director & performer's hands, the character could have easily devolved into a b.s. manic pixie archetype.
+For a cisgender white dude, Leigh still has a knack for writing female characters that feel human.
+The AMPAS must be sexist against women doing comedy or something, 'cause Sally wasn't even nominated for this.

 120) 21 GRAMS